 If you're planning to do temp jobs this vacation, take a look at our tips to make sure you get the most out of your experience.

 Temporary agencies have a limited number of spaces and these will often be filled at the start of a vacation when students return home eager for temp work over the holiday.
 If you want to temp over the summer, for example, register your interest early – or get ahead of the game by joining an agency (and earning some cash) in the Easter or Christmas vacations.

 Expect to start at the bottom

 Agencies often like to try out new temps with a short assignment (one or two days) to find out what they’re like in person.
 Perform well and you’re likely to be given better assignments in terms of length, variety of work, and hourly rates.

 Make a good impression

 Treat a new assignment like a new job: arrive a few minutes early, be appropriately dressed and enthusiastic.
-Don’t spend all your time texting your friends or chatting on your mobile – it will make it look as if you don’t have enough to do.
+Don’t spend all your time scrolling through your phone or messaging friends; it will make it look as if you don’t have enough to do.